-Residential basements and other underground development, including car parking and swimming pools, must have no adverse impact on:

-- i. the viability of garden spaces.
+- i.
+Residential basements and other underground development, including car parking and swimming pools, should have no significant adverse impact on: - a. the viability of garden spaces.
 This requires maintaining 3 metres of depth for roots of large trees and 2 metres of depth for roots of medium trees.
-Large and medium trees are defined as: - a. large trees (ultimate height of 15m+): a minimum of 30 m3 - b. medium trees (ultimate height of 8 -15m): a minimum of 20 m3.; - ii. the character and verdant amenity of garden spaces, including through the impact of light wells, car lifts and other surface features; - iii. the viability of trees with ecological or amenity value and potential for future tree planting.
-This requires maintaining 3-metres of depth for roots of large trees and 2-metres of depth for roots of medium trees; - iv. underground streams or spring lines, including through cumulative impact.
-This includes ensuring that an underground stream or spring line is not diverted; - v. neighbouring properties, though impacts, and cumulative impacts, on ground water and land stability; - vi. proposals for basement development will be required to demonstrate how they will not cause cumulative erosion of garden space; - vii. proposals for basement development will be required to demonstrate that they will not contribute to localised groundwater flooding; - viii. proposals that include new water features to manage drainage, including the daylighting of underground rivers, will be welcomed.
+Large and medium trees are defined as: - large trees (ultimate height of 15m+): a minimum of 30 m3 - medium trees (ultimate height of 8 -15m): a minimum of 20 m3; - the character and verdant amenity of garden spaces, including through the impact of light wells, car lifts and other surface features; - the viability of trees with ecological or amenity value and potential for future tree planting.
+This requires maintaining 3-metres of depth for roots of large trees and - 2-metres of depth for roots of medium trees; - underground streams or spring lines, including through cumulative impact, and - e. neighbouring properties, though impacts, and cumulative impacts, on ground water and land stability. - ii.
+Development proposals that include new water features to manage drainage, including daylighting of underground rivers, will be encouraged; - iii.
+Development proposals should be accompanied by sufficient information to allow proper assessment of impacts, including how they: - a. will not cause cumulative erosion of garden space; and - b. will not contribute to localised groundwater flooding.

-Where planning applications include insufficient technical information to allow proper assessment of impacts, development proposals will be refused.

-It will be helpful to demonstrate compliance with policy UD through the steps set out under headings 7.2.1 Screening and Information to Accompany Planning Applications and 7.2.2 Basement Impact Assessment Guidance.
+It will be helpful to demonstrate compliance with policy UD 1 through the steps set out under headings:

+- 4.28.1 Screening and Information to Accompany Planning Applications, - 4.28.2 Basement Impact Assessment Guidance and - 4.28.3 Basement Impact Assessments.

 However, not all of this guidance will be relevant for every application for underground development.